Eco-School / Gardening Club

 An unusual water trough on the front of the school offers great relief to the sparrow population.

 The young gardeners have been busy planting, sowing, weeding and painting benches also plant troughs.
-As usual the wild strawberries have delivered a bumper crop which all the children sample either before we start or at the end of our Tuesday sessions.

 Can we make this work?
 A wild patch on the edge of the field.
 Firstly, take a yellow